mschneider82/problem/README.md

             }
     }
   } else {
-        # e is an instnace of echo.Echo
+        // e is an instance of echo.Echo e.DefaultHTTPErrorHandler(err, c)
-        e.DefaultHTTPErrorHandler(err, c)
   }
 }